Skip to main content

 Net Worth

-The total value of everything you own (assets) minus everything you owe (liabilities).
-It's the single best number for measuring your overall financial health and progress.
+Everything you own minus everything you owe.
+It's the single best number for seeing where you stand financially.

-Net worth is your financial scorecard — a single number that captures your entire financial picture.
-Assets include cash, investments, retirement accounts, real estate, vehicles, crypto, and other valuables.
-Liabilities include mortgages, student loans, car loans, credit card balances, and any other debts.
+Think of net worth as your financial scoreboard—one number that captures the whole picture.
+On the plus side: cash, investments, retirement accounts, real estate, vehicles, crypto, and other valuables.
+On the minus side: mortgages, student loans, car loans, credit card balances, and any other debts.

-Tracking net worth over time is more meaningful than tracking income or savings alone.
-A high-income earner with massive debt might have a lower net worth than a moderate earner who saves consistently.
-Net worth captures the complete picture including both the accumulation and liability sides.
+Tracking net worth over time tells you more than looking at income or savings alone.
+A high earner drowning in debt might have a lower net worth than someone earning half as much who saves consistently.
+Net worth captures both sides—what you've built and what you still owe.

-Negative net worth is common and normal for young adults who have student loans and haven't yet accumulated significant assets.
-It's not a failure — it's a starting point.
-What matters is the trajectory: is your net worth increasing month over month and year over year?
+If your net worth is negative, don't panic—that's completely normal for younger adults carrying student loans who haven't had time to accumulate much yet.
+It's not a failure; it's a starting line.
+What matters is the trend: is the number going up month over month and year over year?

 Frequently Asked Questions